 - Feelings of nausea, dizziness, headaches, or fatigue

 Does peeing after sex really help?

 The research surrounding postcoital voiding (aka peeing after sex) as a way to prevent UTIs after sex is mixed.
-One study in the Journal of Clinical Epidemiology found college students who always pee before and after sex were less likely to get UTIs, while another study found no link between postcoital peeing and UTI risk.
+One study in the Journal of Clinical Epidemiology found college students who always pee before and after sex were less likely to get UTIs3, while another study found no link between postcoital peeing and UTI risk.

 Despite the conflicting research, many doctors recommend peeing after sex as a generally healthy habit to adopt.
 "This flushes the bacteria that may have entered the urethra during sex out and decreases the chance of getting a UTI," Irobunda explains.

 Ways to prevent a UTI after sex: